 The program is composed of five training sessions and final conference whereby high school students will be simulating member of parliaments in the European Parliament and Ministers in the Council of the European Union.

-300 delegates from 36 schools (33 private and 3 public) are receiving the training in English and French in both LAU Byblos Campus and OLA Sidon.
+460 delegates from 60 schools are receiving the training in English and French in both LAU Beirut and Byblos Campus.

 Global Outreach & Leadership Development (G.O.L.D)

-The OCE (Outreach & Civic Engagement) at LAU organized the Annual Global Outreach & Leadership Development (GOLD 2017) Conference which took place at LAU New York from August 7-11, 2017.
+The OCE (Outreach & Civic Engagement) at LAU organized the Annual Global Outreach & Leadership Development (GOLD 2018) Conference which took place at LAU New York from July 30-August 03, 2018.

 Outreach and Corporate Visits/Projects